ezokovich/projet_API/README.md

 ### Endpoints
 Endpoints with literal and readable URLs is what makes an API great.
 To make it easy and convenient for you, we've specified how you should do it.
-You don't have to worry about whether you should use the plural or ":" anymore...

 ### request-methods